foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/env/var.md

 Reads an environment variable, without parsing it.

-The serialized output is correlated with the inferred input type, as in the [file reading docs](../fs/read_txt.md#accepted-format).
+The serialized output is correlated with the inferred input type, same as during [reading from a file](../fs/read_txt.md#accepted-format).

 > 📝 **Note**
 >